🔒 End-to-end encrypted meetings — placement-grade privacy for your team. Start free →

 Three levels of control

-2. Single-tenant.
-One application server and one database dedicated to you — no shared multi-tenant surface, cleaner data-processing story.
+2. Single-tenant (your region).
+One application server and one database dedicated to you, with the media SFU pinned to the jurisdiction you need — Switzerland or elsewhere — so calls stay where your rules require.
+No shared multi-tenant surface, cleaner data-processing story.

 3. Self-host.
 Run the entire stack inside your own perimeter: app, database and SFU.
 No phone-home, air-gap friendly.
 Your infrastructure, your keys, your audit boundary.